GNINNUR/espa-cloud-masking/cfmask/README.md

 ## Release Notes
 ##### March 2016
 * Merged Landsat 4-7 and Landsat 8 versions into one application.
-* Moved directories to accomdate one version.
+* Moved directories to accomodate one version.
-* Makefile updated to accomodate one version.
+* Makefiles updated to accomodate one version.
 * A bug fix to the cloud labeling code.
 * Lots of general code cleanup.